folm/folm/README.md

 Once the tool chain is installed the build steps are common:

-Note that for WSL the FOLM Core source path MUST be somewhere in the default mount file system, for example /usr/src/folm, AND not under /mnt/d/.
+Note that for WSL the folm Core source path MUST be somewhere in the default mount file system, for example /usr/src/folm, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that located directly on the host Windows file system to perform the build.

 The next three steps are an example of how to acquire the source in an appropriate way.